 Remember: The consular officer will make a final decision about a child’s eligibility for an immigrant visa later in the adoption process.

-The process for finalizing the adoption (or obtaining legal custody) in Burundi generally includes the following:
+The process for finalizing the adoption or obtaining legal custody in Burundi generally includes the following:

-6. Obtain an Immigrant Visa for your Child and Bring Your Child Home
+6. Apply for a U.S. Immigrant Visa for Your Child and Bring Your Child Home

-Now that your adoption is complete (or you have obtained legal custody of the child for the purpose of adopting the child in the United States), there are a few more steps to take before you can head home.
+Once your adoption is complete, there are a few more steps to take before your child can head home.
 Specifically, you need to apply for three documents before your child can travel to the United States:

-If you have been granted custody for the purpose of adopting the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.
+If you have been granted legal custody for the purposes of emigration and adoption of the child in the United States, the birth certificate you obtain will, in most cases, not yet include your name.

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Burundi.